saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ### Print Page

 The ability to print a page as a PDF in Chrome, Firefox and Edge.
-There are quite a few customizations that can be made including page size, range, margins, background, and shrink to fit.
+There are quite a few customizations that can be made including page size, range, margins, background, and shrink-to-fit.
 Here are code examples with the defaults:

 :::note
 For Chrome and Edge, this only works in Headless mode.